att/ast/CONTRIBUTING.md

 ### Installing the Linting Tools

-To install the lint checkers on Mac OS X using HomeBrew:
+To install the lint checkers on macOS using HomeBrew:

 ```sh
 brew tap oclint/formulae